|Nutrition Facts (per serving)|

 These gingerbread rum balls are everything you love about classic rum balls, with a holiday twist!

 Rum balls have long been one of my favorite candies to make and give as gifts.
 They keep extremely well.
 In fact, they seem to taste better the longer they sit!
 Their long shelf life means we can make them in advance and gift them to friends without worrying about the candy tasting stale, and if they don't eat them right away, they'll still be delicious later!

 Classic rum balls are always in style, of course, but for holiday giving, we especially love this seasonal variation.
 It uses gingersnap crumbs instead of traditional vanilla wafer or graham cracker crumbs, and it's full of warming seasonal spices.
 We like using a spiced rum to go along with it, but you can play with the alcohol and spice amounts to get your perfect candy!

 For a non-alcoholic version, try substituting orange juice for the rum.
 You can add a spoonful of rum flavoring to the candy if you want to mimic the taste without the alcohol!

-- 3 tbsp. dark corn syrup (can substitute light corn syrup)
+3 tablespoons dark corn syrup, or light corn syrup

 1/2 cup spiced rum